ali-raaed31/mascloner/docs/gdrive_shared_with_me_fix.md

 3. Select your source folder
 4. Save

-✅ Sync will work for both "My Drive" and "Shared with me" folders
+✅ Sync will work for ALL folder types:
+- My Drive folders (your personal folders)
+- Shared with me folders (folders others shared with you)
+- Shared Drives / Team Drives (if you have access)

 ### For "Shared with me" Folders Only (Special Case)